MarioniLab/EmptyDrops2017/README.md

 Enter `data` and run:

-- `download_tenx.sh`, which will download publicly available data fromn the 10X Genomics website.
+- `download_tenx.sh`, which will download publicly available data from the 10X Genomics website.
-- `download_placenta.sh`, which will download unprocessed 10X data from
+- `download_placenta.sh`, which will download unprocessed 10X data from [the Vento-Tormo _et al._ study](https://doi.org/10.1038/s41586-018-0698-6).

 ## Simulations

-Enter `simulations` and run `simrun.R`, which will perform simulations based on the real datasets to assess cell detection methods.
+Enter `simulations` and run:

+- `simrun.R`, which will perform simulations based on the real datasets to assess cell detection methods.
-Run `plotsim.R` to recreate the plots in the manuscript for the simulation results.
+- `plotsim.R`, to recreate the plots in the manuscript for the simulation results.

 ## Real data